Inaugural deanship established for NDSU’s College of Business

 “This deanship, the first in NDSU’s history, is a catalytic milestone in advancing our work to build on our strengths as a student-focused, land-grant, research university,” NDSU President Dean L. Bresciani said.
 “We are extremely grateful to Ron and Kaye for making this endowment possible through their philanthropy.”

-Dr. Scott Beaulier will become the inaugural holder of the Ronald G. and Kaye S. Olson Dean of the College of Business.
+Scott Beaulier will become the inaugural holder of the Ronald G. and Kaye S. Olson Dean of the College of Business.
 A ceremony to formally install Beaulier as the Olson Dean of Business will be held in April, during the Foundation’s spring meetings.

 Ron Olson graduated from NDSU in 1962 with a degree in economics.
 He is president of the Minnesota-based NTY Franchise Company, a family of resale franchise brands that include Clothes Mentor, Children’s Orchard and Device Pitstop.
 More than 200 stores are part of the NTY Franchise Company today.
 Olson’s other franchise holdings have included Play It Again Sports, Once Upon a Child and Plato’s Closet, which operate 1,200 stores nationally.
-Ron was the founder of both business ventures, which established him as a leader in resale business franchising.
+He was the founder of both business ventures, which established him as a leader in resale business franchising.

 The Olson’s have been involved with NDSU for more than 20 years.
 In 1995, Ron Olson was awarded the Foundation’s Alumni Achievement Award.
 He became a Trustee of the Foundation in 1997, eventually serving as chair of the Board of Trustees in 2011 and 2012.
-In 2015, Ron was awarded the Service Award, in recognition of outstanding service and support to the Foundation.
+In 2015, he was awarded the Service Award, in recognition of outstanding service and support to the Foundation.
 Today, he serves among 23 campaign ambassadors, a group of NDSU advocates and philanthropists who are leading efforts to pursue a comprehensive, seven-year campaign with a goal in the range of $300 to $400 million.
 The campaign will be publicly launched this fall during NDSU Homecoming 2019.

-“We are passionate about sound business principles and ideals that help small business owners be successful,” Ron said.
+“We are passionate about sound business principles and ideals that help small business owners be successful,” Olson said.
 “This fund will help to enhance teaching, discovery and outreach that will enable students to thrive in a dynamic and fast-changing business world.”

 Beaulier said the Olsons’ gift is an extraordinary commitment in support of advancing the college’s mission and goals.